Update Join us at our next Community Open House on Monday, March 2, 2026!

 Frequently Asked Questions

-There are different ways you can engage and learn more about the Campus Plan process:
+t ways you can engage and learn more about the Campus Plan process:

 Throughout the CP process, we will continue reaching out to various interest groups and organizing exciting activities to hear from you.
-The Campus Plan will take approximately 18 months to complete and will be concluded in May 2026.
+The Campus Plan will take approximately 18 months to complete and will be concluded in Summer 2026.